 Dogs seem to pay almost no attention to their body telling them it’s time to rest.
 When play time is over, they often pant for an hour, recovering from athletic output that would make professional athletes blush.
 Of course, not all dogs are that active.
 But all dogs love to play.
 And just like humans, a dog’s body breaks down over time – especially their joints.

 Joint problems, including arthritis (long term joint issues) are very common in dogs.
-They range in severity from a slight annoyance to serious injuries that cause instability and can require surgery – like an ACL tear.
+They range in severity from a slight annoyance to chronic pain and serious injuries that cause instability and can require surgery – like an ACL tear.
 Joint issues can happen at any time during your dog’s life, but are more common in older dogs with some physical mileage under their belts.

 If your dog is experiencing joint pain, you will probably notice it, as he will limp or yelp in pain.
 Dogs, of course, cannot talk, so determining exactly what is bothering them can be difficult.
 The following information will help you learn about joint pain in dogs, and hopefully help you determine how to care for your dog if he does develop issues.